Umuzi-org/ACN-syllabus/content/react-native/simple-vario/data-display/_index.md

 Note that the pilot will be using both their hands to control their paraglider at all times (because, as mentioned, the pilot is a noob) and they will likely be wearing gloves.
 This means that the phone screen should remain on at all times.
 If the screen turns off then the pilot will need to let go of the paraglider controls and fiddle with their phone which can be dangerous.

+## Redux

+This project requires the use of Redux

 ## More apis

 Here are some APIs that will help you with this.